 - Fatigue.
 It’s no secret that doctors and medical professionals work long hours; however, there are restrictions in place to ensure employees receive the rest they need.
 If a doctor decides to avoid taking a break or takes extra shifts, they are putting their patients at risk.
 Preventable mistakes are much more likely to occur when a doctor is tired.
 Focus and decision-making are significantly impacted by fatigue.

 - Understaffing.
-Hospitals, nursing homes, and other medical facilities often find themselves to be understaffed.
+Lexington hospitals, nursing homes, and other medical facilities often find themselves to be understaffed.
 This can be incredibly dangerous.
 If one person is assigned too many patients, they’re likely to make mistakes.
-Understaffing also encourages working longer hours – which can result in fatigue.
+Understaffing also encourages working longer hours—which can result in fatigue.
+An issue like this could result in a claim for hospital malpractice.

 - Inexperience.
 A medical professional may be willing to perform or recommend a new treatment without the experience or background knowledge needed in order to not look incompetent.
 This can be particularly dangerous during surgery.